sourcery-ai-experiments/gdsfactory/docs/plugins_circuits.md

 # Circuit simulators

-Frequency circuit simulators solve the Sparameters of a circuit that connects several components, each of which is described by its Sparameters.
+Frequency circuit simulators solve the Sparameters of a circuit that connects several pcells, each of which is described by its Sparameters.

 ![sparameters](https://i.imgur.com/RSOTDIN.png)